-We conduct our operations in a leased facility under a non-cancellable lease expiring March 31, 2026.
+We conduct our operations in a leased facility under a non-cancellable lease expiring May 31, 2031.
+Effective November 4, 2024 we executed an Amendment extending our lease, which would have expired March 31, 2026 without the Amendment.
+Liabilities under the lease Amendment are included in the lease-liabilities table below.
+For further details on obligations under our lease as amended, refer to our Form 8-K/A filed on November 7, 2024.
 We have an option to extend the lease for an additional five years at the market rent subject to certain terms and conditions.